codescape/jira-scrum-poker/docs/features.md

 When participants hover over the possible cards they can choose from during a Scrum Poker sessions they see a list of references to previous sessions they participated in with the same estimate agreed on.

+Reference estimates are calculated by the following formula:

+* the reference estimate has the hovered estimate as the agreed estimate
+* the current user has either started the session, confirmed the estimate or participated on the session with a vote

+The reference estimates are sorted by age and the youngest sessions are presented first.

 See this feature in action in the user guide on the page that shows how to [participate in a Scrum Poker session](/participate-in-scrum-poker-session).

 ### Define your own card sets